Bar, Montenegro: Location

-Bar is located on the coastal western border of Montenegro on the shore of the Adriatic Sea.
+Bar is located on the western coastal border of Montenegro on the shore of the Adriatic Sea.
 It is approximately 53 km from Podgorica, the capital of Montenegro.
 To the east is the largest lake in South Europe, Lake Skadar.
 To the west, across the sea, is Italy.

 Climate

 Bar has a borderline humid subtropical (Cfa) and Mediterranean climate (Csa) in the Köppen climate classification, since the driest month has 37 mm of precipitation, preventing it from being classified as solely humid subtropical or Mediterranean.
-Winters are cool and rainy, with an average high of 12.3 C in January and a low of 4.3 C. Snow is very rare occurrence in Bar, it usually snows once in a few years.
+Winters are cool and rainy, with an average high of 12.3 C in January and a low of 4.3 C. Snow is a very rare occurrence in Bar; it usually snows once in a few years.
 The highest recorded snowfall occurred during January 2000, when 9 cm was measured.
 Summers are generally warmer, drier and sunnier than the winter months.
 During summer, the highest temperatures are around 27 to 28 C and the lowest 18 C. Precipitation is low during the summer months, although rainfall can still occur, with July averaging 4.5 days with measurable precipitation.
 Spring and fall are transitional seasons that feature mild weather that can often be wet and unpredictable.
 There are, on average, 2523 hours of sunshine per year, ranging from a low of 111.6 hours in December to a high of 350.3 hours in July.